Main Content Region

 - Employers cannot ask for information about the diagnosis or treatment of the employee’s medical condition.

-- Non-essential travel outside of Canada is prohibited and all returning travelers are required to self-isolate for 14 days under the Quarantine Act.
+- Non-essential travel outside of Canada should be avoided and all returning travelers are required to self-isolate for 14 days under the Quarantine Act.
 Individuals who are self-isolating should NOT go to work.

-- At any time during self-isolation if symptoms develop residents should contact their healthcare provider or the WECHU at 519-258-2146 ext.
-1420 to determine next steps.
+- At any time during self-isolation if symptoms develop residents should contact their healthcare provider or the WECHU at 519-258-2146 to determine next steps.

-- If individuals have had contact or potential contact with a case of COVID-19, they should contact their primary care provider or the Windsor-Essex County Health Unit at 519-258-2146 ext.
-1420 for information.
+- If individuals have had contact or potential contact with a case of COVID-19, they should contact their primary care provider or the Windsor-Essex County Health Unit at 519-258-2146 for information.

 Please refer to the Ministry of Labour for any further questions related to workplace practices.